MrBacony/nest-http-queue/README.md

 }
 ```

+Inject the Queue Service and use it like the HttpService.
 ```typescript
 import { Injectable } from '@nestjs/common'; import { HttpQueueService } from "./http-queue.service";
 import { HttpQueueService } from '@codemonkeys-island/nest-http-queue'; import { Observable } from "rxjs"; import { AxiosResponse } from "axios";